mackwai/UnaryPredicateLogic/README.txt

 read and decide statements in symbolic logic.

+- Notepad++Plugin

+A Notepad++Plugin that decides and depicts statements in symbolic logic.
+It uses Graphviz, if it's installed and on the PATH, to generate depictions.

 - WindowsFormsAppliction

 A simple Windows application that uses Logic and Parser to read and decide